xalitoarriaza/help/docs/install-laravel-5.md

 Install
 -------

 We assume you've already created a New App with fortrabbit.
 You also need a local [Laravel](http://laravel.com/docs/5.1/installation) installation.
-You can either use an existing one or intialize a new one.
+You can either use an existing one or initialize a new one.
 For a new one execute locally:

 ```bash
 $ cd ~/Projects
 $ composer create-project laravel/laravel --prefer-dist MyApp
 ```

-In any case: Change into your local app directory, make sure it is initialized as a Git repo, everything is added and add your App's Git remote:
+In any case: change into your local app directory, make sure it is initialized as a Git repo, everything is added and add your App's Git remote:

 ```bash
 $ cd ~/Projects/MyApp